MicroFocus/octane-gitlab-service/README.md

     http://myServiceServer.myCompany.com:9091

 #### ciserver.identity
-The identity of the GitLab server in the ALM Octane server, by default a hash value generated from the serice URL is used.
+The identity of the GitLab server in the ALM Octane server, by default a hash value generated from the service URL is used.
 Overriding this property is useful for preserving the CI server identity while migrating GitLab to another location.

 #### octane.location